MihaiViasu/acme-zio/README.md

 # Solution
 Acme Factory is implemented using a queue and streams.
 The Supplier and the Workers are streams that put or take items on the queue.
-I decided to use the ZIO STM -> TQUEUE for implementing the conveyor belt The update of the queue is transactional, this way I have no need to use Locks for the concurrent access.
+I decided to use the ZIO STM -> TQUEUE for implementing the conveyor belt

+The update of the queue is transactional, this way I have no need to use Locks for the concurrent access.
+For the streams I used ZStream, that merge and run the streams(supplier and the two workers) concurrently

+Known issue: I have written 2 issues in class WorkerLive and class SupplierLive

-For the streams I used ZStream, that merge and run the streams(supplier and the two workers) concurrently Known issue: The supplier produce and put every an item in 1 seconds and some millis 0,00x seconds extra If needed we can try to optimise the put function to be closer to 1 second time (for comprehension is sequential we have a pattern match after the offer, also we need to create a component before offering)
+The supplier produce and put every an item in 1 seconds and some millis 0,00x seconds extra

+If needed we can try to optimise the put function to be closer to 1 second time (for comprehension is sequential we have a pattern match after the offer, also we need to create a component before offering)

-I have written 2 more issues in class WorkerLive and class SupplierLive
+As an improvement we can check the belt and take more than 1 item in one stm transaction

 # Code formatting
-Usually I use scalafmt formatter for scala code, but for this one I let the code be how I write it
+Normally, I use scalafmt to format my Scala code, but for this particular case, I left the code as I originally wrote it.